mdrideout/junjo-ai-studio-minimal-build/README.md

 **Perfect For:**
 - Starting point for custom deployments
-- Understanding Junjo Server architecture
+- Understanding Junjo AI Studio architecture
 - Local development environments
 - Integration into existing infrastructure
 - Incorporating into an existing docker-compose.yml

 **Use the [Junjo AI Studio Deployment Example](https://github.com/mdrideout/junjo-ai-studio-deployment-example) if you want:**
-- Complete production-ready setup
 - Bundled reverse proxy (Caddy)
+- Turn-key virtual mchine configuration deployment instructions
+- Ready to accept custom domain names with SSL connections
-- Demo application included
+- A demo application included for testing your production deployment
 - Opinionated best practices

 ## Table of Contents